dannywillems/dannywillems.github.io/_posts/en-392-ocaml-cordova-secured-typed-hybrid-mobile-applications.md

 let _ = Cordova.Event.device_ready on_device_ready
 [/cce]

-The module <b class="helvetica">Cordova</b> comes from the bindings to the <b class="helvetica">cordova</b> object so you need to add it for each project.
+The module <b class="helvetica">Cordova</b> comes from the binding to the <b class="helvetica">cordova</b> object so you need to add it for each project.
 This module can be installed with

 [code lang="bash"]
 opam install cordova